- On August 19, 2021

 - As mentioned above, hissing and bubbling could mean that your refrigerant is escaping.

-- Thumping, banging, and rattling noises mean that there is probably a problem in the motor assembly or blower.
+- Thumping, banging, and rattling noises mean that there is probably a problem with the motor assembly or blower.

 - The compressor and fan motor can start to screech when they’re having problems.